-Why descale your washing machine
+Why descale your washing machine?

 How to descale a washing machine

 There are several ways to descale washing machines.
 For all ways, empty the drum of your washing machine and use a cloth to remove any dirt.
-You can usually use a regular wash program to clean and/or descale your washing machine – but if your washing machine has a special program for cleaning, use that.
+You can usually use a normal wash program to clean and/or descale your washing machine – but if your washing machine has a special program for cleaning, use that.

 Then the answer to the question: how often should you clean and descale your washing machine?
-Of course, this depends on the hardness of the water and how often you use your washing machine, but on average you should consider once a month.
+Of course this depends on the hardness of the water and how often you use your washing machine, but on average you should consider once a month.
 That may sound like a lot, but it’s not that bad!
 Especially if you have read our explanation below:

-Descaling with vinegar
+Descale with vinegar

-Descaling with soda
+Descale with baking soda